 7.1.2.8 OCSP Responder Certificate Profile

-If the Issuing CA does not directly sign OCSP responses, it MAY make use of an OCSP Authorized Responder, as defined by RFC 6960.
+If the Issuing CA does not directly sign OCSP responses, it MAY make use of an OCSP Authorized Responder, as defined by RFC 6960, Section 4.2.2.2.
 The Issuing CA of the Responder MUST be the same as the Issuing CA for the Certificates it provides responses for.